yangchuansheng/plone.docker/docs/index.rst

     Use Docker to run Plone.

-You can run Plone with `Docker <https://docker.com/>`_.
-This is a great way, for testing add-ons, continuous integration  and giving demos or trainings.
+You can run Plone with `Docker <https://www.docker.com/>`_.
+This is a great way, for testing add-ons, continuous integration  and giving demos or training sessions.

 If you have the knowledge, you can also use Docker for development or for running Plone in production.